eProsima/DDS-Router/docs/rst/user_manual/user_manual_glossary.rst

         This term is explained :ref:`here <user_manual_participant_participant_id>`.

-    Participant Type
+    Participant Kind
         Element that identifies a Participant kind.
-        It can be set as a `string` that references an alias of an existing Participant Type.
+        It can be set as a `string` that references an alias of an existing Participant Kind.

-        This term is explained :ref:`here <user_manual_participant_participant_type>`.
+        This term is explained :ref:`here <user_manual_participant_participant_kind>`.

 DDS nomenclature